grojanteam/plugin-my-auctions-allegro/readme.txt

 == Upgrade Notice ==

-= 2.5.0 =
-Stop support older version than PHP 7.2
-Stop support Web API
-More information about lost connections
-Rewrite import to WooCommerce
-EAN as first is taken to connect with WooCommerce Data (if no EAN -> SKU will be as always auction number)

 = 2.4.0 =
 Very Important Notice for users that use import type "Auctions of user", please update it immediately and go through tips in profile seller ID field!
 If you only use import type "My Auctions", you don't need to be afraid.